michhernand/RelimpPCR/README.md

 # RelimpPCR - Relative Importance PCA Regression

+## Acknowledgements
+The concepts and ideas used to create this package/code were learned from Yuri Balasanov at the University of Chicago Master of Science in Analytics Program.

 ## Description
 This package performs PCA dimensionality reduction in the context of a linear regression.
 In most cases, PCA dimensionality reduction is performed independent of the Y values for a regression.
 This captures the majority of the variance of the X values, but may not actually be the optimal dimensionality reduction solution for a regression against Y.